 - Take a family member or friend along.
 Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
+Your time with your healthcare team is limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For soft palate cancer, some basic questions to ask your doctor include:
+For soft palate cancer, some basic questions to ask include:

 - What is the stage of my cancer?